 - Work habits

-If at any time during the training program, it becomes apparent that the Trainee is not going to complete the program successfully, the Counselor should be notified, and the Trainee removed from the program.
+If at any time during the training program, it becomes apparent that the trainee is not going to complete the program successfully, the counselor will be notified, and the trainee removed from the program.

 Upon completion of vendor training, the trainees will be awarded a vending license, making them eligible to bid on vacant or new Kentucky Business Enterprises locations.